Sydney Transport with Opal Card

 Family Discount Sydney Travel Tickets

-Once you have these, you can travel the entire Sydney Australia train, bus and ferry network every Sunday for AUD $2.50 per person.
+With your Opal card you can travel the entire Sydney Australia train, bus and ferry network every Sunday for AUD $2.50 per person.
 It’s a bargain!

 Most trains stop between midnight and 0430.
 After that NightRide buses operate on most routes.